metesengul/synaptic/README.md

 # Synaptic
-Synaptic is a simple deep learning library for Python.
+Synaptic is a simple deep learning library for Python

 Example usage:
 ```python